BIND_OPTS

 importance.
 A value of zero indicates that there is no deadline.
 Callers most

-often use this capability when calling the IMoniker::GetTimeOfLastChange
+often use this capability when calling the IMoniker::GetTimeOfLastChange method, though it can be

 Typical